unt-libraries/django-altcha-middleware/README.md

 ### Running the tests

-* To run the unit tests against all available versions of Python from 3.9 - 3.12, as well as the flake8 lint checks and coverage report:
+* To run the unit tests against all available versions of Python from 3.9 - 3.13, as well as the Ruff lint/style checks and coverage report:
     ```sh
     $ tox
     ```